couchbase/n1k1/README.md

 - query compilation to golang...
   - based on Futamura projections / LMS (Rompf, Odersky) inspirations.
   - supports operator fusion, for fewer function calls.
+  - lifting vars for resource reusability.
+- expression optimizations for static parameters.
+  - for example, with a `sales < 1000` expression, the `1000` can be
+    evaluated once up-front, instead of being re-evaluated for every single tuple that's processed.
+  - and, the `1000` can lead to a more direct numeric comparison.
 - for hashmaps...
   - couchbase/rhmap is a hashmap that supports []byte as a key, a'la `map[[]byte][]byte`.